NMFC Codes & Freight Classification

 Density

 For LTL carriers, a cargo's density matters when considering how to allot space in the trailer.
-Cargo with more density typically has high favorability and is assigned to a lower freight class.
-This is because high-density cargo is likely to be more sturdy and less susceptible to damage.
+Cargo with a higher density is typically easier to ship and is assigned to a lower freight class.
+This is because more dense fright is generally easier for a carrier to efficiently pack into a trailer.
 Some examples of cargo with high density that would be assigned a lower shipping class include the following:

 • Nuts and bolts